 All projects must first comply with the admissibility check criteria of the programme.
-An admissibility check is done whenever a project is submitted (small project and for the 1st and 2nd step for regular projects).
+An admissibility check is done when a project is submitted.
 If the project doesn't meet the set criteria, it isn't admissible and will not continue to content assessment.